programming-journal/programming-journal.github.io/cfp/index.markdown

 Papers rejected in either the first or second phases may be resubmitted one more time to the journal.
 The resubmission will be treated as a new submission, and the paper may be assigned to new reviewers.
 After a second rejection, subsequent submissions of the same paper will be desk-rejected.

+Reviews are solicited from an external Review Committee; typically three reviews are sought for each paper.
+Responsibility for the final decision rests with the Associate Editors.

 ## Artifact Evaluation

 The journal offers an artifact evaluation process, allowing authors of accepted papers (including accepted subject to minor revisions) to submit results of any form (for example implementations, data, analysis results).
 Three badges are available, based on the [ACM Artifact Review and Badging badges](https://www.acm.org/publications/policies/artifact-review-and-badging-current): available, functional, and reusable.
 Artifacts of accepted articles will be published and archived alongside their articles via Zenodo as part of the [Zenodo Programming community](https://zenodo.org/communities/programming/).
 Articles will include references to their artifacts and artifacts references to the corresponding articles.
 The artifact evaluation submission and reviewing schedule is aligned with that of paper submissions.